anjolaolubusi/LinReg/README.md

 ## How the code works

 ### Least Square Regression
-To understand how the code works, we need to understand the math behinf Least Square Regression.
+To understand how the code works, we need to understand the math behind Least Square Regression.

 ## License